opral/monorepo/documentation/plugins.md

 **Plugins allow the customization of inlang's behavior by, for example, defining how resources should be parsed and serialized.**

-Plugins are one of the core pillers of the [infrastructure design principle](/documentation/design-principles) of inlang: Use external plugins to adapt inlang to your React, Svelte, Vue, iOS, Android, Flutter, etc. codebase(s).

 ## Finding plugins

-The [awesome inlang](https://github.com/inlang/awesome-inlang) repository contains a list of available (and awesome) plugins for inlang.
+The [ecosystem](https://github.com/inlang/ecosystem) repository contains a list of available (and awesome) plugins for inlang.

 ## Using plugins